S0UL4/CTF-Writeups/CostorsCTF/README.md

 ```
-We Participated In Castors CTF with My Team  Gangsters and we Ranked 10 over 500 Teams
+I Participated In Castors CTF with My Team  Gangsters and we Ranked 10 over 500 Teams
 Here are ' some ' of my solution to Castors CTF
 ```